 Crib Type: Softwood

-If I was a little taller, Ikea’s Sniglar would be my favorite budget crib option.
-It costs just $79 or so and can easily be converted into a toddler bed.
-The Sniglar used to be made with a combination of beechwood and a pesky MDF mattress base.
-Thankfully, Ikea responded well to customer concerns and now make the entire crib with unfinished beechwood – no nasty toxic finishes or stains.
+If I were a little taller, Ikea’s Sniglar would be my favorite budget crib option.
+It costs just $119 and can easily be converted into a toddler bed.
+The Sniglar used to be made with a combination of beechwood and an undesirable MDF mattress base.
+Thankfully, Ikea responded to customer concerns and now makes the entire crib with unfinished beechwood – no nasty toxic finishes or stains.

-The Ikea Sundvik and Gulliver cribs are very similar to the Sniglar, but these are made with beech and fiberboard, so beware.
+Note: The Ikea Sundvik and Gulliver cribs are very similar to the Sniglar, but both are made with beech and fiberboard, so beware.

 Romina